 I was born in Africa, South Africa.
 I lived there and worked there for most of my life.
 I have been an African development worker, an Oxfam campaigner, an activist, a trade unionist, a WTO trade negotiator, a businessman running my own businesses in southern Africa, a founder of non-profits and campaigns to bring Africa to the forefront of action, and a developmental economist working on the role of business in development.

 And now?
-Now I work at Edelman as Senior Vice President doing Corporate Social Responsibility (CSR) and Sustainability work – helping companies develop CSR and Sustainability strategies that will hopefully help them be more effective in both what they do and what they say.
+Now I work at Allison & Partners as Executive Vice President of Social Impact – helping companies develop strategies that will hopefully help them be more effective in both what they do and what they say.
+Bring purpose back to the center of their brand and business.
 And ensure that both people and the planet benefit from having these companies around.
 Yep, both the doing and talking part.
 Making sure they do the right thing and say it in a way that is authentic and backed up by facts.
 And that we all benefit from all this work.
 No spin.